optuna/optuna/docs/source/reference/storages.rst

    optuna.storages.journal.JournalFileBackend
    optuna.storages.journal.JournalRedisBackend

-Users can flexibly choose a lock object for backends and here is the list of supported lock objects:
+Users can flexibly choose a lock object for :class:`~optuna.storages.journal.JournalFileBackend` and here is the list of supported lock objects:

 .. autosummary::
    :toctree: generated/